87 universities support 260 Republican radio stations that deny global warming

 Liberal radio talkers have shown they can compete on an even playing field and even beat the main Republican talkers.
 That is why the Republican radio monopoly controls most of the loudest radio stations and works hard to limit direct competition by liberal talkers.
+Repulican hosts use call screeners to protect them from challenges to their lies.
 Republican radio can’t handle the truth.

 The argument that 95% of the people who would listen to talk radio prefer the hate and disinformation that the Republican radio monopoly is using to destroy American democracy is an insult to Americans.

 With a 20-1 monopoly, expecting liberal talk radio to compete with conservative talk radio is like expecting the local ‘mom and pop’ to compete with WallMart.

 Here is what the US Army Psyops Manual says about using radio for propaganda (Psychological Operations Tactics, Techniques, and Procedures 12/2003 – available online):

 Repetition is necessary for oral learning: therefore, key themes, phrases, or slogans should be repeated to ensure the TA (target audience) gets the desired message.